Central Kalahari Game Reserve

 The distance is 750 km making it a 10 to 12 hours drive.
 You should drive via Serowe, then Rakops, and finally to Matswere Gate.

-Best Places to Stay in Central Kalahari Game Reserve
+Best Places to Stay at Central Kalahari Game Reserve

 No results found.